-- Placing a foreign object in the nose
+- A defect in the nose

-- Irregularity in the structure of the nose
+- Blood vessel problems in the nose

-- Dry climate
+- Dry air

 - Cocaine use

 Treatment depends on how bad the nosebleed is.
 Most nosebleeds stop within 15 minutes.
 Some nosebleeds are more serious.
 They need medical care.
 Options are:

 - Pinching the nostrils for 15 minutes—until bleeding stops